California gas utility fined $10M for ratepayer money misuse

 SACRAMENTO, Calif.
 (AP) — A major California gas utility must pay the state nearly $10 million and reimburse customers money it improperly spent on work related to the development of energy efficient building codes.

-The penalties that Southern California Gas Company faces were handed down Thursday by the California Public Utilities Commission.
+The penalties that Southern California Gas Co. faces were handed down Thursday by the California Public Utilities Commission.

 Between June 2018 and January 2021, SoCalGas continued to send employees and consultants to participate in workshops, conference calls and meetings about the development of new state and federal building standards and also withheld key information from the commission, the ruling said.